 "How the Sausage is Made"

 Now let's address the headlines and internet memes announcing "Death of 6% commissions in Real Estate".
 Many clients, friends and family members have reached out asking for opinions on how all of this negative media coverage will impact my business.
-In order to fully understand what all the headlines are about, let’s talk about "how the sausage is made".
-A lawsuit filed in 2019 in Missouri (aka the Sitzer-Burnett case with home sellers alleging they should not have to pay a buyer's agent commission and that the real estate industry was colluding to keep commissions high by transparently advertising in the MLS + every single real estate website in the world (zillow, redfin, realtor.com, remax, etc…) how much a buyer’s agent would be paid if they were to cooperate ("co-op") with the listing agent and seller by bringing a buyer to the closing table.
+In order to fully understand what all the headlines are about, let's talk about "how the sausage is made".
+A lawsuit filed in 2019 in Missouri (aka the Sitzer-Burnett case with home sellers alleging they should not have to pay a buyer's agent commission and that the real estate industry was colluding to keep commissions high by transparently advertising in the MLS to every single real estate website in the world (zillow, redfin, realtor.com, remax, etc...) exactly how much a buyer's agent would be paid if they were to cooperate ("co-op") with the listing agent and seller by bringing a buyer to the closing table.
 This class-action lawsuit was immediately followed by copycat suits around the country with the same claim that the National Association of Realtors (NAR) and real estate brokerage firms were conspiring to set commissions at 6%, which violated the Sherman Antitrust Act of 1890.
 In October 2023, the case went to a jury and after only a few hours deliberating, the jury ruled in favor of the plaintiffs (home sellers).
-In early 2024, NAR along with several brokerage firms settled with the plaintiffs for hundred of millions of dollars and agreed to implement two new rules effective in August 2024:
+In early 2024, NAR along with several brokerage firms settled out of court with the plaintiffs for hundred of millions of dollars and agreed to implement two new rules effective in August 2024:

 2) Buyer Agents are now required to have a Buyer Broker Agreement signed with a buyer that outlines compensation, duties and both party's rights and responsibilities...
 YES and NO...keep reading: